This article helps you overcome the fear of missing out by helping you understand how FOMO is generated and provides 10 tips to beat it.

 Buffett admits he missed many money-making stocks, including Apple (AAPL), Amazon (AMZN), and Alphabet (GOOG) in the past.
 Yet Buffett has no regrets because he does not watch the market.

-Buffett concentrates his attention on the individual stocks he is interested in and ignores everything else.
+Buffett focuses on the stocks he is interested in and ignores everything else.
 By not watching the market, Buffett avoids FOMO because he does not see all the stocks he failed to buy.
 Buffett holds stocks for a long time.

 Following Buffett’s example can help you avoid FOMO because you will not spend your time trying to follow many stocks at once.
-When you watch lots of stocks, you will see missed opportunities and regret them.
+When you watch lots of stocks, you will see and regret missed opportunities.
 That behavior can lead to FOMO.

 An excellent way to avoid FOMO is only to follow the stocks you own and ignore everything else.
 Not following stocks you do not own eliminates one of FOMO’s principal causes: seeing investments you do not own making money.